Company setup

 What if my profile is more complex than the one this page describes?

 The diagnostic step covers that.
-We work out which profile band the file lands in before agreement — and where the file is high-friction, we say so.
+We work out how straightforward or complex the setup is before agreement — and where it's high-friction, we say so.
 Sometimes that means redesigning the structure before submission.
 Sometimes it means delaying the application until UK-side or documentation work is settled.
 The conversation is more useful than rushing to start.

-This page describes the firm’s typical operational sequence for the founder profile named at the top — a straightforward UK-owned software consultancy with clean ownership, UAE residency visas, and a standard UAE corporate bank account requirement.
+This page describes the firm's typical operational sequence for the owner profile named at the top — a straightforward UK-owned software consultancy with clean ownership, UAE residency visas, and a standard UAE corporate bank account requirement.
 The timings are commonly observed on this profile in our practice between 2024 and 2026; they are not universal outcomes and they are not guarantees.
-UAE freezone rules, banking practices, residency mechanics, and corporate-tax requirements can change.
-Founders should confirm their specific position with us, or with another qualified adviser, before committing to a structure or timeline.
+UAE free zone rules, banking practices, residency mechanics, and corporate-tax requirements can change.
+Owners should confirm their specific position with us, or with another qualified adviser, before committing to a structure or timeline.

 Where to read next

-For UK founders planning the UK Statutory Residence Test alongside the UAE move: UK Statutory Residence Test Explained →
+For UK owners planning the UK Statutory Residence Test alongside the UAE move: UK Statutory Residence Test Explained →

 For the rejection patterns at the bank stage: Why UAE Bank Accounts Get Rejected →

-For UK founders concerned about HMRC treating the UAE company as UK tax-resident: Management & Control Risks Explained →
+For UK owners concerned about HMRC treating the UAE company as UK tax-resident: Management & Control Risks Explained →

-For the broader UAE corporate-tax picture for foreign founders: UAE Corporate Tax for Foreign Founders →
+For the broader UAE corporate-tax picture for foreign-owned companies: UAE Corporate Tax for Foreign-Owned Entities →

-If you’ve decided to proceed with a UAE setup and want to understand what the sequence will look like for your specific facts — your business, your ownership, your clients, your residency, your funding — the most useful next step is the diagnostic conversation, not a sales call.
-We’ll work out which profile band your file sits in, where the harder decisions will be, and whether the route works as it stands or needs structural changes first.
+If you've decided to proceed with a UAE setup and want to understand what the sequence will look like for your specific facts — your business, your ownership, your clients, your residency, your funding — the most useful next step is a diagnostic conversation about your specific facts.
+We'll work out how straightforward or complex your setup is, where the harder decisions will be, and whether the route works as it stands or needs structural changes first.

 ×